thd3r/thd3r.github.io/_posts/2022-03-27-Customize-chirpy-jekyll-theme-and-deploy-it-on-github-pages.md

 ---
-title: Customize Chirpy Jekyll Theme & deploy it on Github Pages
+title: "Transform Your Website with the Chirpy Jekyll Theme: A Step-by-Step Guide to Customization and Deployment on GitHub Pages"
 date: 2022-03-27 14:29:00
 mermaid: true
 categories: [Theme, Chirpy Jekyll Theme]